RPD Crime Statistics and Police Citizens Interactive Committee (PCIC)

-RPD Crime Statistics are now available at www.crimereports.com .
+RPD Crime Statistics are available at www.crimereports.com .
 Click on this link, then search for Rochester, NY.
 Zoom in on your area of concern then click on the crime icons to view more details.
 There are many options available for custimized searches, etc. Please visit the site and check it out for yourself.
 The information on the site is updated every few days and is available to you 24/7.
+SEE the attachments below for a monthly recap by listing and crime maps for the SE Quadrant provided by RPD (subject to availablity).

 As part of the monthly Police Citizens Interactive Committee (PCIC) meeting RPD reviews significant Rochester Police Department (RPD) Crime reports for the PSA 29 area which includes Browncroft.